Why I Love Danby Marble

 In our former kitchen, we incorporated Danby marble and I loved it so much I knew I had to do it again.
 Aside from appliances and backsplash, it was really one of our only investments in that little kitchen, and the best decision we made.

 These countertops turned our budget kitchen in our colonial into a beautiful sanctuary.
 They’re classic, timeless and age beautifully.
-Read more about how we selected our countertops & see our former home’s full kitchen remodel.
+See our former home’s full kitchen remodel.

 How Much Does Marble Cost?

 This is such a difficult question, as the type of marble, supplier and fabricating costs can make an incredible difference.
-Another item to note?
-Simply getting a whiter marble can double the cost.
+Another item to note is that simply getting a whiter marble can double the cost.
 Crazy, right?

 We had very little countertop space in our first home, which made it a minimal investment.
 However, even with our much larger kitchen and island in our St. Louis home, the price was less than I anticipated for our current remodel.

-Our total came in at just $5,600 installed for 2 slabs of Mountain Danby.
-We ultimately chose Olympia Danby for this home – you can see it in our new kitchen!
+Our total came in at just $5,600 installed for 2 slabs of Mountain Danby in 2014.
+We ultimately chose Olympia Danby for this home a couple years later – at the end of this post you can see photos of Mountain Danby from our previous home.

 I asked our fabricator to give a rough estimate of price points for countertop materials for comparison because when we were looking four years ago I found numbers nearly impossible to find.